Irina-Kostina/cake-shop/README.md

 - Build a simple backend API with Express.
 - Connect frontend and backend together in a full-stack environment.
 - Apply consistent design and styling with TailwindCSS.

 ---
-## License

-This project is for educational and portfolio purposes.
-Feel free to use as a reference, but not for commercial redistribution without permission.

----